Best Budget Circular Saws under $100 – Top Picks & Reviews 2023

 4. Black+Decker BDECS300C Circular-Saw

-When using the B&D BDECS300C, we found the laser sight did a fine job of keeping us on our pencil marks, and the blade cut through 2x4s without any trouble in every direction.
-We didn’t have trouble with the included blade, but we’ve heard from others who have, so we’d advise replacing it.
+When using the B&D BDECS300C, we found the laser sight did a fine job keeping us on our pencil marks, and the blade cut through 2x4s without any trouble in every direction.
+We didn’t have trouble with the blade, but we’ve heard from others who have, so we’d advise replacing it.

 - Powerful motor